V-ed/vcommand-parser/README.md

 }
 ```

-Note in this example : since `"option content"` has a space in it's content, you must pad the content with double or single quotes (`"` or `'`).
+Note in this example : since `"option content"` has a space in its content, you must pad the content with double or single quotes (`"` or `'`).
 This quoting behavior is handled by the package [quoted-string-space-split](https://www.npmjs.com/package/quoted-string-space-split).

 ### Accessing options